 Everyone should have a budget, look at their expenditure and cut out waste and thereby aim to build up savings toward the future.
 It does not automatically mean you have to make sacrifices but you might begin by thinking about your daily expenditure.

 Do you really need to go to Starbucks every day?
 There are many excellent brands of coffee that you can buy during your weekly shopping that are equally good or better.
 Just do a little exercise on what your annual bill for Starbucks is likely to be and think.

 It is not a matter of having a ‘downer’ on Starbucks as such or making a major sacrifice.
 It just makes common sense, especially if you have no savings and don’t feel you have the scope to start.

 Credit cards are very convenient.
-You do not need to carry cash so you can pick up what you want when you want it because there is no immediate bill.
+You do not need to carry cash or gift cards so you can pick up what you want when you want it because there is no immediate bill.
 The problem is that you may be tempted to pick something up that you cannot afford.
 It certainly is not a bargain if you can’t pay off the bill in full at the end of the month.

 The rate of interest applied to credit card balances has been described as penal.
 It is!
 If you are carrying such debt you will be reducing your scope for saving.
 You should go online, find a good realisticloans.com guaranteed provider offering a competitive interest rate and no hidden extras.
 The rate you will be paying is much lower than what you are paying credit card companies.

 Once you pay of a balance with such a loan, only spend when you can afford to pay off purchases at the end of the month in full.
 Put the money you save by not paying high interest aside perhaps?
 In the future you will be able to afford more if you get your finances in shape.